publicdocs/uscode/assets/md/titles/usc32/us/usc/t32/ch1/m__us_usc_t32_s104.md

  __Study of State and Federal Missions of National Guard__

     [Pub.
 L. 103–160, div.
-A, title V, § 522][/us/pl/103/160/s522], Nov.
+A, title V][/us/pl/103/160/dA/tV], § 522, Nov.
 30, 1993, [107 Stat.
 1655][/us/stat/107/1655], directed Secretary of Defense to provide for a study of State and Federal missions of National Guard to be carried out by a federally funded research and development center, including consideration of both separate and integrated requirements (including requirements pertaining to personnel, weapons, equipment, and facilities) that derive from those missions, required an interim report not later than May 1, 1994, and a final report not later than Nov.
 15, 1994, directed Secretary to submit each report to Congress, not later than 15 days after the date on which it is received by the Secretary, and directed Secretary, together with Secretary of the Army and Secretary of the Air Force, to conduct evaluation of assumptions, analysis, findings, and recommendations of the study and, not later than Feb.
 1, 1995, to submit to Congress a report on the evaluation.

  __Retention of Ancient Privileges and Organization__

 [Act Aug.
 10, 1956, ch.
-1041, § 32][/us/act/1956-08-10/ch1041/s32], [70A Stat.
+1041][/us/act/1956-08-10/ch1041], § 32, [70A Stat.
 633][/us/stat/70A/633], provided that:

 >     “(a) Any corps of artillery, cavalry, or infantry existing in any of the States on the passage of the Act of May 8, 1792, which by the laws, customs, or usages of those States has been in continuous existence since the passage of that Act, shall be allowed to retain its ancient privileges, subject, nevertheless to all duties required by law of militia: Provided, That those organizations may be a part of the National Guard and entitled to all the privileges thereof, and shall conform in all respects to the organization, discipline, and training to the National Guard in time of war: Provided further, That for purposes of training and when on active duty in the service of the United States they may be assigned to higher units, as the President may direct, and shall be subject to the orders of officers under whom they shall be serving.